hphelion/documentation/cloudos/manage.administration-dashboard.topology-designs.md

 * An asterisk (*) in the table indicates the field is required.

-* Check the <b>Modifiable</b> box to indicate the property can be modified by a user of other HP Cloud provisioning software that is using Topology Designs from HP Cloud OS.
+* Check the <b>Modifiable</b> box to indicate the property can be modified by a user of other HP Helion Cloud provisioning software that is using Topology Designs from HP Helion Cloud OS.

 <table style="text-align: left; vertical-align: top; min-width:700px;">